-How to extract your messages and voicemails from your iPhone or iPad
+Make an archive of the text messages and voicemails from your iPhone

 Though iCloud and other storage services are great for storing data and personal information, it's not always easy to pick and choose what data you want to save.
-Having an internet-connect backup for your iPhone or iPad is a great safety measure, but if you want a locally saved copy of your messages, voicemails, and other data on your Mac, PhoneView is an app that can help you out.
+Having an internet-connected backup for your iPhone or iPad is an excellent safety measure, but if you need a locally-saved copy of your messages, voicemails, and other data on your Mac, PhoneView is an app that can help you out.

 There are lots of advantages to keeping track of your personal data with PhoneView.
-To use just one example, if you use your phone for work and personal use and need to keep track of your work communication for billing and tax purposes, you may want to keep a detailed record of your call history, messages, and other communication in one handy location.
+To use just one example, if you use your phone for both work and personal use and need to keep track of your work communication for billing and tax purposes, you may want to keep a detailed record of your call history, messages, and other communication in one handy location.

 How to extract messages and voicemails from your iPhone and iPad with PhoneView